Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy2/Copy_only_from_sub_dir/Example_28.md

 This example demonstrates the process of copying files from the subdirectories of a specified source directory, but not from the source directory itself, to a destination directory, focusing on files that contain a specific keyword (in this case **"US"** or **"AS"**) in their filenames and have a particular file extension (in this case **.xlsx** or **.txt**).
 The script includes the following steps:

 -  **Source Directory Check:** The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
-- If no files are found in the source directory to copy, it displays a message indicating this condition.
+If no files are found in the source directory to copy, it displays a message indicating this condition.
 - **Space Check:** Before copying each file, it verifies that there is enough free space in the target directory's drive to accommodate the file.
 If there is not enough free space, an error message is displayed.
 - **Unique Filename Generation:** If a file with the same name already exists in the target folder, it generates a unique filename to prevent overwriting existing files.
-- If the target folder does not exist, it is automatically created before copying files.
+- **Automatic Target Folder Creation:** If the target folder does not exist, it is automatically created before copying files.
-- The code uses `shutil.copy2()` to copy each file.
+- **File Copying:** The code uses `shutil.copy2()` to copy each file.
 This function preserves the file's metadata, including the original file's modification time, and updates the file's access time to reflect the current time of the copy operation.
-- After processing all files, it reports the total number of files successfully copied.
+- **File Copy Report:** After processing all files, it reports the total number of files successfully copied.
 - **Metadata Collection and Export:**
     - **File Metadata:** Metadata for the files in both the source and destination directories is gathered.
 This includes file name, size, last modification time, file extension, and the full file path.
     - **Excel Export:** The collected metadata is exported to an Excel file with two sheets: one for the source directory and another for the destination directory.

 ## Importing Required Modules